Mobile development 1/3 – different approaches

 So, getting a single code-base covering multiple devices is a big thing and although there are more development alternatives to choose from, like Adobe’s PhoneGap (aka Apache’s Cordova), Xamarin looks the most promising.

-In the next blog post we'll take a quick look at a simple responsive solution and a hybrid one, while we develop a mobile version of poker planning cards .
+In the next article we’ll take a quick look at a simple responsive solution and a hybrid one, while we develop a mobile version of poker planning cards .
+Please, find the article below.

 Look to e.g. https://www.comscore.com/Insights/Blog/Number-of-Mobile-Only-Internet-Users-Now-Exceeds-Desktop-Only-in-the-U.S